-- View & Reinstall Recording Policies-Only users with this permission can see the Recording Policies subtree in the Performance Manager tree pane.
+- View & Reinstall Recording Policies-Only users with this permission can see the Recording Policies subtree in the Performance Manager tree pane and access Call Recordings via the Web Portal.
 They can also view any Call Recorder Policy and reinstall Call Recorder Policies that are already installed (for example, when Listings used in the Policy change).
 They cannot edit Policies unless they also have the Full Control permission. - Full Control-Users with this permission can see, edit, delete, install, and uninstall Recording Policies.